voyager1winterberry/cse372-01srs/srsV5-0.md

 <b><i>4.2.5.14</b></i> Verify that the MyJym map is retained in memory while the myJym application is focused on a separate page.
 (Technique: Test) [3.2.7.1.2] <br>
 <b><i>4.2.5.15</b></i> Verify that the map only be editable by an admin.
 (Technique: Inspection) [3.2.7.2.1] <br>

+## 4.3 MyJym Videos Verification <a name="4.3-myjym-videos-verification" /> <!-- team 3's work -->

+Verify the MyJym Videos requirements

+### 4.3.1 External Interfaces Specification Verification <a name="4.3.1-external-interfaces-specifications-verification" />
+Verify that the section defines the inputs and outputs of the MyJym application.<br>
+#### 4.3.1.1 Database Verification <a name="4.3.1.1-database-verification" />
+Verify that this shows the what columns will be included to create the database.
+The specific column requirements are listed in section 3.5<br>
+***4.3.1.1.1*** Verify that the database shall store workout title<br>
+***4.3.1.1.2*** Verify that the database shall store workout video links<br>
+***4.3.1.1.3*** Verify that the database shall store workout description<br>
+***4.3.1.1.4*** Verify that the database shall store the image links

+#### 4.3.1.2 Video Streaming Verification <a name="4.3.1.2-video-streaming-verification" />
+Verify that the API for a video streaming website will be used to share videos on workout techniques and forms, and how to use gym exercise equipment.
+This will be used according to the product owner and stakeholder’s decisions.

+***4.3.1.2.1*** Verify that Gymgoers shall have the ability to access workout videos

+### 4.3.2 Functions Verification <a name="4.3.2-functions-verification" />
+Verify that this section is responsible for explaining MyJym’s ability to perform to the User’s standard.
+These functions are split up into sections that explain the procedure of the MyJym application in how to perform or complete tasks.

+#### 4.3.2.1 My Video Verification <a name="4.3.2.1-my-video-verifiaction" />

+***4.3.2.1.1*** Verify that the My Video page shall display a workout title.<br>
+***4.3.2.1.2*** Verify that the My Video page shall display an equipment name.<br>
+***4.3.2.1.3*** Verify that the My Video page shall display a workout video.<br>
+***4.3.2.1.4*** Verify that the My Video page shall provide a save video button.<br>

+### 4.3.3 Usability Requirement Verifiaction <a name="4.3.3-usability-requirement-verification" />
+Verify that this section lists the quality and use requirements for the MyJym application.
+Including measurable effectiveness and satisfaction criteria for the My Video feature. <br>
+***4.3.3.1*** Verify that User shall be able to save a selected video<br>
+***4.3.3.2*** Verify that User shall be able to view the workout video<br>
+***4.3.3.3*** Verify that User shall be able to view saved videos<br>

+### 4.3.4 Performance Requirements Verification <a name="4.3.4-performance-requirements-verification" />
+Verify that for the MyJym application to meet performance standards, there are specific requirements that are needed to be met, specified below.<br>
+***4.3.4.1*** Verify that User shall be able to save a selected video<br>
+***4.3.4.2*** Verify that The user shall only be able to save one video link per exercise.<br>
+***4.3.4.3*** Verify that The My Video page shall support a configurable amount of workouts<br>
+***4.3.4.4*** Verify that The My Video page shall support a configurable amount of workouts videos<br>

+### 4.3.5 Logical Database Requirements Verification <a name="4.3.5-logical-database-requirements-verification" />

+Verify that the MyJym database shall store all the tables that are necessary for storing information required by the application.<br>

+***4.3.5.1*** Verify that the workout table shall contain an exercise title column<br>
+***4.3.5.2*** Verify that the workout table shall contain a description column<br>
+***4.3.5.3*** Verify that the workout table shall contain a video link column<br>
+***4.3.5.4*** Verify that the workout table shall contain a workout id column that acts as a primary key<br>

+### 4.3.6 Design Constraint Verification <a name="4.3.6-design-constraints-verification" />
+Verify that this section specifies the constraints with the myJym application that would arise from project limitations, external standards, and specific requirements.<br>
+***4.3.6.1*** Verify that the user shall only be able to save workout the video<br>

+### 4.3.7 Software System Attributes Verification <a name="4.3.7-software-system-attributes-verification" />
+#### 4.3.7.1 Reliability Verification <a name="4.3.7.1-reliability-verification" />
+Verify that factors required to establish reliability of the myJym application at the time of delivery.<br>

+***4.3.7.1.1*** Verify that the system shall exit immediately when a user finds an error.
+***4.3.7.1.2*** Verify that the app shall check that locally stored user information matches what is stored in a database.
+#### 4.3.7.2 Security Verification <a name="4.3.7.2-security-verification" />
+Verify that the factors required to guarantee a defined level of availability for the myJym application in regards to the workout videos. <br>
+***4.3.7.2.1*** Verify that the user shall only be able to add approved video links to an exercise.
+#### 4.3.7.3 Maintainability Verification <a name="4.3.7.3-maintainability-verification" />
+Verify that the factors required to define a level of maintainability for the myJym application. <br>
+***4.3.7.3.1*** Verify that App administrators shall be able to remove inappropriate content.<br>
+N/A<br>

 ## 4.4 Login & Homepage Verification
 <a name="4.4-login-&-homepage-verification" />
 Verify the Login & Homepage requirements